Carolines tropical moist forests: Kosrae

 Primary montane forests and cloud forests persist in the highlands of Kosrae.
-The principal trees of Kosrae's montane forests include species of Horsfieldia, Neuburgia, Psychotria, Syzgium, Campnosperma, Macaranga, Dendrocnide, Boehmeria, and Ficus, tree ferns (Cyathea sp.), and the sole indigenous palm Ptychosperma ledermanniana.
+The principal trees of Kosrae's montane forests include species of Horsfieldia, Neuburgia, Psychotria, Syzgium, Campnosperma, Macaranga, Dendrocnide, Boehmeria, and Ficus, tree ferns (Sphaeropteris sp.), and the sole indigenous palm Ponapea ledermanniana.
 Terrestrial and epiphytic fern are abundant and diverse.

 The montane forests transition to dwarf cloud forest above 300 meters elevation.
-Canopy trees include Cyathea ponapeana, Elaeocarpus carolinensis, and Astronidium kusaianum, with Polyscias subcapitata and Eugenia stelechanthoides abundant in the lower canopy.
-The understory is composed of lush mosses, herbaceous hepatics (members of the buttercup family, and the ferns Marattia fraxinea and Pteris spinescens There are many epiphytes, including Elaphoglossum carolinense, Mecodium polyanthos, Lindsaea rigida, and Peperomia kusaiensis.
+Canopy trees include Sphaeropteris lunulata, Elaeocarpus carolinensis, and Astronidium carolinense, with Polyscias subcapitata and Syzygium stelechanthoides abundant in the lower canopy.
+The understory is composed of lush mosses, herbaceous hepatics (members of the buttercup family, and the ferns Marattia fraxinea and Pteris spinescens There are many epiphytes, including Elaphoglossum carolinense, Hymenophyllum polyanthos, Lindsaea rigida, and the endemic Peperomia kusaiensis.

 Chuuk

 Little intact lowland or montane forest survives on Chuuk.
 The largest remnant montane forest is on Uinipot Peak on Tol Island.
-It is home to the endemic plants Schefflera kraemeri, Semecarpus kraemeri, and Randia carolinensis.
+It is home to the endemic plants Heptapleurum kraemeri, Semecarpus kraemeri, and Atractocarpus carolinensis.